EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

     "PID": "http://hdl.handle.net/11113/1986e7ae-8203-11e3-8cd7-14feb57d12b9"
 }
 ```
-Our request was successfull and we now have all the information to process the record and its metadata and files.
+Our request was successful and we now have all the information to process the record and its metadata and files.
 The data is exactly the same as the data displayed on the [landing page](https://trng-b2share.eudat.eu/record/1) of the record.

 #### Getting specific metadata values
 To display specific information from the metadata, simply add the field name as an index to the `result` variable.
 For example, to solely display the checksum, do the following: